bitcart/bitcart-sdk/README.md

 [![Documentation Status](https://readthedocs.org/projects/bitcart-sdk/badge/?version=latest)](https://bitcart-sdk.readthedocs.io/en/latest/?badge=latest)

-This is a client library(wrapper) around bitcart daemon.
+This is a async version of client library(wrapper) around bitcart daemon.
 It is used to simplify common commands.
 New coins may be added soon.

+APIs are the same, just use async and await. poll_updates method is still blocking as it needs to run forever.
+Async callback functions for @btc.notify now supported.

 For more information [Read the Docs](https://bitcart-sdk.readthedocs.io/en/latest/)